barshaya/draw-and-guess-game/README.md

 ### Create A Game
 log in with your username and wait for a Second Player.\
-When Second Player logged in --> GAME START.\
+When The Second Player logged in --> GAME START.\
 !!!
 A THIRD PLAYER OR MORE CANNOT LOGGED IN !!!

 ### Game Start